Caleb-o/c3-cookbook/src/basics/hello_world.md

 Error: Functions from other modules must be prefixed with the module name.
 ```

 Any function that comes from a different module, ***must*** be prefixed with its module name.
 This helps the reader also understand where this function comes from.
 We will see this often later, when it comes to types as well.
+More with modules [here](modules.md).

 > There is another way we can write this function.
 This will be familiar for those who have used JavaScript:
 > ```c++